 • are competent in the arts of speaking and listening, making formal presentations, demonstrating to others and participating in debate

 The English curriculum has been designed to enable students to explore a wide range of both non-fiction and literary texts, which encompass wider topics and themes relevant to the world around us.
-Pupils will develop their comprehension, critical evaluative and analytical reading skills, helping them to cultivate a greater understanding of a range of topics and concepts. we believe that the ability to be literate and to communicate effectively through Speaking and Listening, Reading and Writing is fundamental to improving life chances.
-We do our utmost to ensure our pupils become active members of society by becoming conversant in all areas of language development.
+Pupils will develop their comprehension, critical evaluative and analytical reading skills, helping them to cultivate a greater understanding of a range of topics and concepts.

 What we can offer our students